-Residential care homes are distinct from nursing home (or to give them their official name – care homes with nursing) because residential care homes do not have a full time state registered nurse on duty and any are designed just to provide adult social care – help with daily activities including wasting, toileting, eating etc, as opposed to giving nursing care.
+Residential care homes are distinct from nursing homes only because residential care homes do not have a full-time state registered nurse on duty and are designed to provide adult social care – help with daily activities including wasting, toileting, eating etc, as opposed to giving nursing care.

 Medical needs which arise whilst in a residential home will be dealt with by a visiting GP or district nurse.
 Once medical needs become more acute and/or regular - nursing care will normally become necessary either resulting in a move to a nursing home or move to a nursing ward or floor if the care home currently in is a dual registered home, i.e. offers both residential and nursing care.

 Head Office Address: